mrthedude/foundry-fund-me-f23/README.md

+<h1> WORK IN PROGRESS </h1><br>
-// Things to Do //
+Things to Do:<br>
-1. Proper README
+1. Build a Proper README page
-2. Integration tests
-   1. PIT STOP: How to make running scripts easier?? --> Makefile
-3. Programatic verification
+2. Finish Patrick's Course
+3. Contribute to the Space
-4. Push to GitHub
+4. ???
+5. Profit

 # About